FriendsOfSymfony/FOSMessageBundle/README.md

 FOSMessageBundle
 ================

+> This bundle does not currently have an active maintainer. https://github.com/FriendsOfSymfony/FOSMessageBundle/issues/229

 This bundle provides messaging features for a Symfony2 application.
 Features available include:

 - Support for both the Doctrine ORM and ODM for message storage